Breno-Martins-Simao/NextJs-Timeline/Backend/readme.md

 ## Commands
 This command will run the application for development cenario, any changes made on /backend will restart the app.
 > npm run dev

+This command will run eslint and fix the code on /backend using eslint conventions that were configured
+> npm run lint